For your loved ones in addiction recovery, the holidays can be a very testing time for their recovery.

 - I will attend one recovery group on the day of the holiday.

-- I will spend three hours with family and friends, and leave once that time is up to preserve my mental wellbeing.
+- I will spend three hours with family and friends, and leave once that time is up to preserve my mental well-being.

 - I will ask my sober loved ones to help keep me accountable during the party, family gathering, etc.